darkang3lz92/huawei_in_app_update/README.md

 ## Usage

 Calling `HuaweiInAppUpdate.checkForUpdate()` will return `UpgradeInfo`.
 You may use `upgradeInfo.updateAvailable` to check if there is an update available.
 If update is available, you may show a update dialog using `HuaweiInAppUpdate.showUpdateDialog()`.
-If force specify as true, dialog will not dismissable and back button will not pop the dialog.
+If `force` specify as `true`, dialog will not dismissable and back button will not pop the dialog.

 ```dart
 void checkForUpdate() async {